Self-Employed Retirement Plans Birmingham, AL

 Simplified Employee Pension Plan (SEP IRA)

-Plan Overview: SEP IRAs serves as a retirement savings option that enables self-employed individuals to contribute a percentage of their net earnings.
-Contributions must come from an employer, so, as a independent business owner, you (the employee) would not be able to contribute above the 25% you (the employer) allocate.
-If you have employees, you must contribute the same amount for them as you do for yourself.
-You have the flexibility to contribute a flat-dollar amount or a percentage of wages to employee accounts.
-This type of plan may be ideal for entrepreneurs facing fluctuating revenue streams.
-Unlike other plans, SEP IRAs are free of costly startup or administrative fees.
+Plan Overview: The Simplified Employee Pension IRA serves as a retirement savings option that permits self-employed individuals to contribute a percentage of their net earnings.
+Contributions are strictly employer contributions an employer, so, as a sole proprietor, you (the employee) would not be able to contribute more than the 25% you (the employer) already contributed.
+If you have employees, you are obligated to contribute the same amount for them as you do for yourself.
+It's your choice whether to contribute a flat-dollar amount or a percentage of wages to employee accounts.
+This type of plan is a good option for companies with periods of inconsistent earnings.
+Unlike other plans, SEP IRAs are free of expensive setup or ongoing fees.

 Contribution Limits: Contribution limits for employees in a SEP IRA must not exceed: